-4. Plan Required
+3. Mobility Management Plan Required

 - a.
-A mobility management plan (MMP) is required for all development subject to the provisions of this Section and for Coordinated Development Plan Special Permit applications. - b.
-Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Transportation & Infrastructure has approved the proposed mobility management plan. - Review boards may not issue a special permit, site plan approval, or variance; the Building Official may not issue a zoning compliance certificate, building permit, certificate of occupancy, or any other permit; and the City Clerk and Licensing Commission may not issue a business license until the Director of Transportation & Infrastructure has approved the proposed mobility management plan.
+A mobility management plan (MMP) is required for all development and for Coordinated Development Special Permit applications. - b.
+Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Transportation & Infrastructure has a.
+The Director of Transportation & Infrastructure, or their designee, is responsible for reviewing, conditioning, approving, and denying mobility management plans and annual reports.

+- approved the proposed mobility management plan. - c.
+Review boards may not issue a special permit, site plan approval, or variance; the Building Official may not issue a zoning compliance certificate, building permit, certificate of occupancy, or any other permit; and until the Director of Transportation & Infrastructure has approved the proposed mobility management plan.